mirror/dd-wrt/src/router/curl/docs/libcurl/opts/CURLOPT_MAIL_FROM.md

 An originator email address should be specified with angled brackets (\<\>) around it, which if not specified are added automatically.

+In order to specify DSN parameters (as per RFC 3461), the address has to be written in angled brackets, followed by the parameters.

 If this parameter is not specified then an empty address is sent to the SMTP server which might cause the email to be rejected.